AfeefNeopraxis/Media-Hub/README.md

 # Getting Started with MediaHub React App

 MediaHub is a product designed and developed by Neopraxis.
-This  platform will provide media sharing facility between business and customers.
+This  platform will provide media sharing facility between organization and customers.

 ----
 ---